Hiền Thục

 Nguyễn Thị Hiền Thục (born 13 May 1981), stage name Hien Thuc, is a contemporary Vietnamese pop singer.
 She took a break from her music career to start a family from 2002 to 2004.
 She is known to have diversity styles which is mostly pop as well as being famous for several ballad songs.

 She was one of four judges on The Voice of Vietnam Kids in 2013.

 Family

 Her full name is Nguyễn Thị Hiền Thục born on May 13, 1981.
-Her mother is a high school teacher, she has an elder sister and brother; he passed away due to an accident at the age of 22.
+Her mother is a high school teacher, she has an elder sister and brother; he died due to an accident at the age of 22.

 Career

 Debut

 At the age of 8, she was already accustomed to stage performance.
 Being the youngest child and exposing her interest in singing, despite family difficulty, her parents sent her to District 1's Children Culture House under the instruction of teacher Le Vinh Phuc.
 Due to her crystal and innocent voice alongside the confidence of a little girl, she was chosen to be a member of Son Ca team, that later she often had the chance to performance and became well liked by other children.
 At the age of 10, she was a little star three years in a row (1990, 1991, 1992) she always won the top prize of solo performance at many national children song contests.

 During her school time at Le Quy Don High School, she no longer participated in many singing activities as much as before.
 At the age of 16, she was the top graduate of Ho Chi Minh Music Institute (same class with My Tam and Pham Thanh Thao).
 She began professional career and used to cooperate with Ballad Song Center of Ho Chi Minh City.

 With the foundation from early age and impressive performing style, she was expected to be one of the top pop singers of Ho Chi Minh City.
 In 1999, she won gold medal and Best Performance Artist award of Asia's Voice contest in Shanghai.
 She released the first CD Email Tinh Yeu as a collection of favorite songs such as Cau Chuyen Tinh Toi, Chiec La Dau Tien, Email Love.
 However, as her career soared, in 2002, she suddenly took a break due to personal issues.